Selenou/Selene/README.md

 ### Selene
 + It's the game engine itself
 + Designed to be API agnostic / Cross-platform
-+ Currently working with OpenGl (4.5 with full DSA support) and Windows 64
++ Currently working with OpenGL (4.5 with full DSA support) and Windows 64
 + I plan to add Vulkan/DX11/DX12 implementation in the future

 ### SeleneEditor